ircv3/ircv3-specifications/extensions/named-modes.md

     :<server name> YYY <nick> [*] {<type>:<modename>[=<letter>]}+

 where type is
-* 3 - mode requires a parameter when setting, requires no parameter when unsetting.
+* 3 - mode requires a parameter when setting and no parameter when unsetting.
-* 4 - mode is a flag, it never has a parameter.
+* 4 - mode is a flag, i.e. requires no parameter.

 and `<letter>` is an equivalent mode name for the `MODE` command.
 Clients MUST ignore unknown types, even with multiple digits.